rhit-swartwba/MyopathyClassification/README.md

 # MyopathyClassification
 Created a neural network in MATLAB that distinguished between myopathic and normal electromyography (EMG) signals with a 96.57% accuracy

+Independent Research project I conducted with a professor from Turkey over summer break.

 Link to International Science and Engineering Fair presentation:

 https://projectboard.world/isef2021/project/cbio044---high-accuracy-classification-of-myopathy